HajoAhoMantila/chatr/DOCUMENTATION.md

 ### JsGiven Scenario tests are written for functional tests
 Rationale: to have readable test output documenting the system behaviour

+### AirBnb JavaScript coding style is adopted (https://github.com/airbnb/javascript)
+Seems to be a sane default choice

 ## Resources

 ### Basic node & tooling